 Public trust in algorithms has been damaged in recent months following a spate of scandals around them propagating biases, manipulating public opinion, and increasing inequalities.
-They've been used to determine who gets job interviews or loans, in courtrooms to falsely flag black defendants as future criminals in court sentencing and to misinform the public in political campaigns.
+They've been used to determine who gets job interviews or loans, to falsely flag black defendants as future criminals in court sentencing and to misinform the public in political campaigns.

 Renowned computer scientist Ben Shneiderman has a plan on how to ensure algorithmic accountability.
 The University of Maryland professor and founder of its Human-Computer Interaction Lab outlined his strategy at the 2017 Turing Lecture on Tuesday.

 "What I’m proposing is a National Algorithm Safety Board," Shneiderman told the audience in London’s British Library.

 The board would provide three forms of independent oversight: planning, continuous monitoring, and retrospective analysis.
 Combined they provide a basis to ensure the correct system is selected then supervised and lessons can be learnt to make better algorithms in future.